 This may include practices like fasting, eliminating all carbs, or doing intense exercise.

-Even when a diet plan looks good, it’s best to check with a doctor or dietitian before starting any new diet plan or making any unusual changes in eating habits.
+Even when a diet plan looks good, it’s best to check with a doctor or dietitian before starting any new diet plan or making any unusual eating habits.

 In general, users should always take caution when:

 - Cutting calories

 - Starting a trendy diet plan

 - Performing new exercises

 - Making major lifestyle changes